raphaelameaume/fragment/docs/api/renderers.md

 # Renderers

-They described systems that take *sketchs* as input and output their results to a canvas.
-A renderer should be capable of displaying multiple skeches of the same *rendering* at the same time in the most efficient way possible, meaning it should share ressources between sketches whenever possible.
+A **renderer** is a system that takes sketches as input and outputs their results to a canvas.
+A renderer should be capable of displaying multiple sketches of the same rendering simultaneously in the most efficient way possible, sharing resources between sketches whenever feasible.

-A renderer should implement [lifecycle functions](#lifecycle-functions) as described here in order to work properly.
+To function properly, a renderer must implement the [lifecycle functions](#lifecycle) described below.

-## Lifecycle functions
+## Lifecycle

-#### `init`
+### `init`
 - Type: `({ canvas: HTMLCanvasElement, width: number, height: number, pixelRatio: number }) => InitParams`

-Called once on the first time a sketch with matching rendering is mounted.
-Useful to create and save ressources that will be shared across sketches.
-The object returned from this function will spread as params and made available to sketch lifecycle functions.
+Called once when the first sketch with a matching rendering is mounted.
+This is useful for creating and storing shared resources that can be reused across sketches.

-Example:
+The object returned from this function is spread into the parameters of all sketch lifecycle functions.

 ```js
 // renderer.js
 export let init = () => {